sheffield-bioinformatics-core/rnaseq-beginners/index.md

 # Workshop Overview

+## Objectives:- After this course you should be able to:

+- Appreciate some of the issues that can arise when designing an RNA-seq experiment
+- Interpret an Multi-dimensional scaling (MDS) plot to check for batch effects and confounding factors
+- Use Degust to generate a statistically robust gene list
+- Perform a gene set enrichment analysis using available online tools

+## Aims:- During this course you will learn about:

+- Basic principles of Experimental design for RNA-seq experiments
+- The steps in a best-practice pipeline for RNA-seq analysis
+- Configuring the Degust interface to perform different types of differential expression
+- The theory behind popular methods for pathways and gene set enrichment analysis

 An overall workflow for the processing and analysis of RNA-seq data is given in the image below from [Ting-You Wang's RNA-seq analysis page](https://databeauty.com/blog/tutorial/2016/09/13/RNA-seq-analysis.html).

 ![](https://databeauty.com/figures/2016-09-13-RNA-seq-analysis/rna_seq_workflow.png)